-Join Greg Sowell for an in-depth discussion in this video Security options, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Security options, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] A layer three switch is simply a switch…that can perform routing functions.…The majority of mid to high end switches produced today…are considered layer three switches.…Even some of the layer two switches…can have their license updated…to allow for layer three functionality.…In essence, it is a switch that can also perform…routing functions.…Securing access to your devices,…be them layer two or three is important.…Securing the control plane is usually the first step.…The control plane is the back end engine of the device.…